pweerd/bigfile/help.md

 ## Detail view

 If you double click on a line, a new form is opened where the current line is viewed in a textbox.
+The form will be reused whenever a different line is opened, unless you you the alt-key.
+Using the alt-key makes sure that a new window is opened.

-The formatting can be changed between text, json and xml.
+The formatting can be changed between text, json, xml and csv.

 Eventual hits (after a search) are highlighted, and one can navigate between the hits via the same navigation keys as in the main window.